Grief & Loss Resources

-Grief and Sympathy
+Grief & Sympathy

-Grief and Sympathy is written by nurse, health visitor and hospice matron Elizabeth Postle who had over 45 years experience helping the bereaved.
+Grief and Sympathy is written by nurse and hospice matron Elizabeth Postle who had over 45 years experience helping the bereaved.
 This resource encompasses all types of loss including divorce, chronic illness, pet loss, disability, and grief due to a relative with Alzheimer’s disease as well as bereavement.
 It also includes poems, quotes, and advice for planning funerals and expressing sympathy to those who are dealing with loss.

 Developed by a certified bereavement counselor, this site offers information, comfort and support to those who are anticipating or mourning the loss of a loved one, whether human or animal.
-Includes articles on various aspects of loss as well as links to other resources.
+Includes articles on various aspects of loss as well as links to additional resources.

 HelpGuide.org – Grief & Loss Resources